Philippine National Bank: PNB investments

 In 1955, it was authorized to operate as an investment bank with powers to own shares and to issue debentures.
 In 1963, it established the National Investment and Development Corporation to engage primarily in long-term and equity financing of business ventures.

 PNB transferred to its new head office along Escolta in 1966 and launched the first on-line electronic data processing system in the Far East.

 Between 1967 and 1979, PNB opened offices in London, Singapore, Jakarta, Honolulu and Amsterdam, and 14 provincial branches.
 It also started the Dollar Remittance Program.

 In 1980, PNB became the first universal bank in the country.
-However, it encountered difficulties in the mid-80s as a result of the economic downturn triggered by the assassination of Senator Benigno S. Aquino Jr. and in 1986 received assistance from the government.
+However, it encountered difficulties in the mid-80s as a result of the economic downturn triggered by the 1983 assassination of Senator Benigno S. Aquino Jr. and in 1986 it received assistance from the government.

-For a while, the bank was headed by Roberto Benedicto, a classmate of President Ferdinand Marcos and the head of the sugar industry monopoly.
+For a while, the bank was headed by Roberto Benedicto, a classmate of President Ferdinand Marcos and crony capitalist heading the sugar industry monopoly, among other assests.
 He also owned Overseas California Bank in Los Angeles, California, along with Marcos.
-In 1990, Benedicto agreed to turn over ownership of that bank to the Philippine government in return for criminal racketeering and conspiracy charges against him being dropped.
+In 1990, Benedicto agreed to turn over ownership of that bank to the Philippine government in return for the latter dropping criminal racketeering and conspiracy charges against him.
 PNB bought the bank for $10 million and merged it into their Century Bank affiliate in Los Angeles.

 Privatization

-The privatization started in 1989 when 30 per cent of its shares were offered to the public and it was listed on the stock exchange.
+Privatization of PNB began on 21 June 1989 when 30% of its shares were offered to the public and it was listed on the Philippine Stock Exchange.

 In 1992, PNB became the first Philippine bank to reach in assets.
 Later that year, privatization continued with a second public offering of its shares.

 In 1995, PNB moved to its headquarters to the PNB Financial Center, Central Boulevard (now Diosdado Macapagal Boulevard), Pasay.
-In 1996, the Securities and Exchange Commission approved the bank's new Articles of Incorporation and by-laws and the change in the status of PNB from a government-based to a private corporation with the control of the government reduced to 46 per cent.
+In 1996, the Securities and Exchange Commission approved the bank's new Articles of Incorporation and by-laws and the change in the status of PNB from a government-based to a private corporation with the control of the government reduced to 46%.